Doom book

 The Doom Book, Dōmbōc, Code of Alfred or Legal Code of Ælfred the Great was the code of laws ("dooms" being laws or judgments) compiled by Alfred the Great (c.
 893 AD).
 Alfred codified three prior Saxon codes – those of Æthelberht of Kent (c.
 602 AD), Ine of Wessex (c.
 694 AD) and Offa of Mercia (c.
-786 AD) – to which he prefixed the Ten Commandments of Moses and incorporated rules of life from the Mosaic Code and the Christian code of ethics.
+786 AD) – to which he prefixed a modified version of the Ten Commandments of Moses and incorporated rules of life from the Mosaic Code and the Christian code of ethics.